qaisjp/comm2-report/chapters/3-design/10-existing.md

 : Private endpoints on `https://crates.io/api/private/session` {#tbl:crates-privend}

 [Table @tbl:crates-privend] shows that the only private endpoints are relating to third-party authentication.
 If we implement third-party authentication into our platform, we should also make it clear that those endpoints are private.

+Sobers [-@WhatOAuthDefinition] says:

+> "OAuth is an open-standard authorization protocol or framework that provides applications the ability for “secure designated access.”
+For example, you can tell Facebook that it’s OK for ESPN.com to access your profile or post updates to your timeline without having to give ESPN your Facebook password."

+OAuth allows users to log into the Rust Package Registry using their GitHub credentials, without giving the Rust Package Registry their GitHub credentials.

 ## GitHub (github.com)